Francis Carpenter (actor)

 Francis Carpenter (1910–1973) was an American child actor active in films of the silent era.
-He co-starred with Virginia Lee Corbin in several film such as Jack and the Beanstalk.
+He co-starred with Virginia Lee Corbin in films including Jack and the Beanstalk.

 Carpenter's parents were H. B. Carpenter and Beatrice Allen Carpenter.
 His father was an actor in stock theater in Ogden, Utah.
+The Sunday Record days he was born July 9, 1010 in Glenwood Springs, Colorado.

 A scene from Treasure Island 1918, with Virginia Lee Corbin and Francis Carpenter.